mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 I have always wanted to help people gain the most power possible over our own lives.
 I have also always believed that a for-profit isn't how to do it.

+A self-coordinated movement of millions is harder to start than a business that helps people.

+The first idea Wesley pitched us was